Welcome to Subscribe On Youtube

 Description

 , split the tree into two subtrees where one subtree has nodes that are all smaller or equal to the target value, while the other subtree has all nodes that are greater than the target value.
-It’s not necessarily the case that the tree contains a node with value V
+It Is not necessarily the case that the tree contains a node with the value target

 .